BASIC Script Tutorial

 Basic formatting rules and restrictions:

-- The maximum script size is 2KB.
-To minimize script size, condense logic and delete whitespace.
+- To minimize script size, condense logic and delete whitespace.

 - Spacing is important: "a=1" will not work. "a = 1" is correct.
 You must have one space between all operations.